LabSid-USP/RUBEM/doc/source/userguide.rst

 Grid
 `````

 Mandatory cell dimension value in meters.
-Value has to correspond to the pixel resolution of the dataset's DEM map file.
+It is the metric cell size the user asserts for the dataset: the cell area it defines converts the accumulated runoff from millimeters to cubic meters per second, so it has to correspond to the pixel resolution of the dataset's rasters.

 .. code-block:: json